-Split is not just a Dalmatia city with cultural and historical significance.
+Split is not just a Dalmatian city with cultural and historical significance.
 It is also a great base from which to explore.
-The airport is located close to the city center and also from a huge marina where many of those heading onto the Adriatic seas will embark.
+The airport is located close to the city centre and also from a huge marina where many of those heading onto the Adriatic seas will embark.

 Sport is popular here in Split with Hadjuk one of the more famous football teams in the Croatian league.
 The city also boasts strong tennis, volleyball, and water polo credentials.

 I see Split as a gateway to other parts of Croatia so I only like to stay in Split for one or two nights before heading off to Makarska, the national parks, or one of the islands.
 It so depends on your requirements but for a cultural weekend break, it’s ideal.

 Now many of those people in the know when it comes to Croatia say that the charming resort of Brela in Dalmatia has one of the best beaches in all of Croatia.
 When you first see the white pebbles, crystal blue waters, and green pine backdrop it is difficult to argue otherwise.